df-mcserver/DFProxyPlugin/PLUGIN_SPEC.md

 1. The player message (String)

 #### Responses
-If the server sending this message is not registered, the message will be sent back to them with no additional fields.
+If the server sending this message is not registered, the exact message will be sent back to the backend server.
 </details>

 ## DiscordLogEmbedMessage